 Icinga contributors and maintainers want this place to be a harassment-free experience for everyone, regardless of age, body size, ability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Please read the community code of conduct carefully.
 By registering and using this forum, you have agreed to follow these guidelines.

 Treat this place like you would walk into a public park.
-Treat everyone with respect, even if someone disagrees on your opinion.
-Listen what others suggest and learn from their experience.
+Treat everyone with respect, even if someone disagrees with your opinion.
+Listen to what others suggest and learn from their experience.

 Create a new topic for your question with your own details.
 Older topics might not necessarily fit, and also requires others to scroll and read history to fully understand if your issue is the same.

 Help us make this a great place for discussion by always working to improve the discussion in some way, however small.
 If you are not sure your post adds to the conversation, think over what you want to say and try again later.

 The topics discussed here matter to us, and we want you to act as if they matter to you, too.
 Be respectful of the topics and the people discussing them, even if you disagree with some of what is being said.

 One way to improve the discussion is by discovering ones that are already happening.
 Spend time browsing the topics here before replying or starting your own, and you’ll have a better chance of meeting others who share your interests.

 Please hide frustration when asking a question here.
 A message which has a negative tone feels different to a clear-cut problem description.
 Think about the other side and their feelings about your tone.